 Step 3: Auditing and Fixing Errors

-What we mostly are looking for are broken internal and external links to fix, but you can normally find some other issues that are going on.
+We are looking for broken internal, and external links to fix.
+You can usually find some other issues that are going on as well, while running this report.
 If you sort by Status Code, look for any 4XX client errors.
 This wiki post has more specific info on each error code, and what they mean.
-If you have a 404 error code on a page that you moved/changed the title on, then create a redirect.
+If you have a 404 error code on a page that you moved or changed the title on.
+Then create a custom redirect for that page.
 If someone ends up going to that url, you want the traffic to get sent to the correct page.

 4xx’s = Dead, fix it.